NickyoyoSu/Hyperboilic-LLM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-This repository provides a complete ecosystem for building, training, and deploying foundation models in hyperbolic space.
+This repository provides a (in progress) ecosystem for building, training, and deploying foundation models in hyperbolic space.
 It includes frameworks, training scripts, tokenizers, and tools for working with hyperbolic geometry across text, image, audio, video, and multimodal tasks.

 ##  Key Features